Skip to Content

 Learn more about educational and career counseling

-If you have a service-connected disability that limits your ability to work or prevents you from working, you may be eligible for Veteran Readiness and Employment (VR&E) benefits and services—like help exploring employment options and getting more training if required.
+If you have a service-connected disability that limits your ability to work or prevents you from working, you may be eligible for Veteran Readiness and Employment (VR&E) benefits and services (Chapter 31)—like help exploring employment options and getting more training if required.

 If you’ve received one of these discharge statuses, you may not be eligible for VA benefits.

-In some cases, the dependent or surviving spouse and children of a Veteran can get educational assistance through a GI Bill program.
+In some cases, the spouse, surviving spouse, and children of service members and Veterans can get educational assistance through the GI Bill.

 Learn more about Survivors’ and Dependents’ Assistance

-Also, if you haven’t used all of your Post-9/11 GI Bill benefits, you may be able to transfer up to 36 months of benefits to your spouse or a dependent child.
+Also, if you’re in the Armed Forces and you haven’t used all of your Post-9/11 GI Bill benefits, you may be able to transfer up to 36 months (or 3 years) of benefits to your spouse or dependent children.

 Learn more about transferring benefits

-If you have a service-connected disability that limits your ability to work or prevents you from working, your dependent family members may be eligible for educational and career counseling benefits through the Personalized Career Planning and Guidance program (Chapter 36).
+If you have a service-connected disability, your dependent family members may be eligible for educational and career counseling benefits through the Personalized Career Planning and Guidance program (Chapter 36).

 Learn more about employment benefits for dependent family members